 All our coaches are United States Fencing Association professional members, CORI verified, with extensive experience working with children.

-Every child brings home a t shirt and lots of fun memories.
+Every child brings home a camp T shirt and lots of great memories!

 What to bring: